influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/calculate_new_column.md

 weight: 104
 ---

-Use the with keyboard in a map function to create the new column.
+Calculate a new column based on the values in a row using the [`map()` function](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/map/).

+This example converts the Fahrenheit temperature data into celsius and maps it to a new column called `celsius`.

 ```
 import "experimental/csv"